SuperATV

 SuperATV is a United States based privately owned company founded in 2003.
 The company sells aftermarket products for Utility task vehicles (UTVs) and all-terrain vehicles (ATVs).
 SuperATV is a family-run business located in a small Indiana town.
 The business has grown substantially from its founding to the current day.

+SuperATV was acquired by Dorman in August 2022.

+SuperATV also owns Assault Industries and GBoost Technology.

 Founding

 Harold Hunt, an entrepreneur, created the first product, the 2" Polaris Sportsman EZ Install Lift Kit, after seeing the need for aftermarket products for the ATV industry.
 The EZ Install Lift Kit was first designed, manufactured, and shipped out of Hunt's garage until he had a need to start expanding to meet the products demand.
 As the popularity of side by sides (UTVs) grew with the release of the Yamaha Rhino in 2004 and the 2008 Polaris Ranger RZR, so did the demand for aftermarket UTV parts.
 SuperATV sells products for both all-terrain vehicles and utility task vehicles.

 Hunt, the president of the business, registered his LLC in 2003 and later trademarked the logo in 2013.
 His love for the outdoors and creek riding led to the birth of a major company, while his business and manufacturing knowledge helped it continue to grow.
 Hunt gained extensive knowledge in many areas of business while Vice President of Global Operations at Rotary Lift.
 He worked at Rotary lift for a total of 27 years before leaving to focus on his own business.

 Since the move from Hunt's garage, SuperATV has been headquartered in four locations, each move getting bigger than the last.
 As of December 2018, the company had grown into a two hundred thousand square foot building with two hundred and eight full-time employees.
 The company's headquarters is in Madison, a small Indiana town.
-SuperATV received accolades from former Indiana Governor and current United States Vice President Mike Pence for being a homegrown small business that is creating jobs in the rural town.
-Fifteen years after its humble beginnings the business is still owned by Harold Hunt, is still family-run, and has grown to be one of the largest suppliers of aftermarket ATV and UTV accessories in North America.
+SuperATV received accolades from former Indiana Governor and former United States Vice President Mike Pence for being a homegrown small business that is creating jobs in the rural town.
+After its humble beginnings, has grown to be one of the largest suppliers of aftermarket ATV and UTV accessories in North America.

 Hunt is also the owner of Clifty Warehouse & Storage, LLC, which provides storage for both commercial and industrial items.
 The Warehouse and SuperATV were once operating out of the same building until they both outgrew the shared space.
 Clifty Warehouse also has full-time employees and is a small business located in the same area.